F5Networks/f5-cloud-libs/USAGE.md

       --wait-for <signal>                                                                                                                                                                                                                      Wait for the named signal before running.
       --log-level <level>                                                                                                                                                                                                                      Log level (none, error, warn, info, verbose, debug, silly).
 Default is info. (default: info)
       -o, --output <file>                                                                                                                                                                                                                      Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/onboard.log
+      -e, --error-file <file>                                                                                                                                                                                                                  Log exceptions to a specific file.
+Default is /tmp/cloudLibsError.log, or cloudLibsError.log in --output file directory
       --no-console                                                                                                                                                                                                                             Do not log to console.
 Default false (log to console).
       --ntp <ntp_server>                                                                                                                                                                                                                       Set NTP server.
 For multiple NTP servers, use multiple --ntp entries. (default: )
       --tz <timezone>                                                                                                                                                                                                                          Set timezone for NTP setting.